crsmith01/hw10-note-taker/README.md

 ## Your Task

-Your assignment is to modify starter code to create an application called Note Taker that can be used to write and save notes.
-This application will use an Express.js back end and will save and retrieve note data from a JSON file.
+My assignment was to modify starter code to create an application called Note Taker that could be used to write, save, and delete notes.
+This application uses an Express.js back-end and save and retrieves note data from a JSON file.

-The application’s front end has already been created.
-It's your job to build the back end, connect the two, and then deploy the entire application to Heroku.
+The application’s front-end was already created, so I just needed to build the back-end, connect the two, and then deploy the entire application to Heroku.

 ## Table of Contents
 1. [Technologies Used](#Technologies-Used)